-- Our 1-rated grouping (outperformers) for Q1 2016 consists of Korea, China, Poland, Singapore, and Israel
+- Our 1-rated grouping (outperformers) for Q1 2018 remains steady with Hong Kong, Singapore, Czech Republic, Korea, and China

-- Our 5-rated grouping (underperformers) for Q1 2016 consists of India, Indonesia, Russia, Brazil, and South Africa
+- Our 5-rated grouping (underperformers) for Q1 2018 consists of Colombia, India, Brazil, Mexico, and South Africa

 EM EQUITY OUTLOOK

-Our next model update for Q2 2016 will come out at the beginning of April.
-However, we will provide monthly performance updates throughout Q1.
+Our next quarterly update for Q2 2018 will come out at the beginning of April.

 A country’s score reflects its relative attractiveness for equity investors – the likelihood that its equity market will outperform the rest of our EM universe over the next three months.
 A country’s score is determined as a weighted composite of 15 economic and political indicators that are each ranked against the other 24 countries in our model EM universe.
 Categories are industrial production growth, real interest rates, export growth, expected P/E ratio, real bank lending, current account, real money growth, GDP growth, investment/GDP, per capita GDP, inflation, retail sales, political risk (EIU), FDI/GDP, and ease of doing business (World Bank).